clin2on3mun/LeaderBoard/README.md

 Install this project with:

 -you can download it as a zipped file
--you can clone it using OS terminal or code editor terminal- -you should use npm install
+-you can clone it using OS terminal or code editor terminal -you should use npm install